Easter Oratorio: 9

 The alto (Mary Magdalene) expresses in the aria "Saget, saget mir geschwinde, saget, wo ich Jesum finde" (Tell me, tell me quickly, say where I can find Jesus), her desire to find Jesus.
 The expression and phrasing allude to mystic language in the Song of Songs, namely 3:1–4.
 The scene narrated in the Gospel of John of Mary Magdalene searching for Jesus in the garden remains in the background.
 The aria has been described as a thrilling expression of unbridled longing for personal community with Jesus.

 In the secular model, "Komm doch, Flora, komm geschwinde" (Come, Flora, come quickly), Flora is called to bless the fields so that the peasants can pay their duties to the dedicatee of the music, Christian, Duke of Saxe-Weissenfels.
-The voice is accompanied by oboe and strings in the cantata version, but Bach replaced the oboe by an oboe d'amore in the 1938 oratorio.
+The voice is accompanied by oboe and strings in the cantata version, but Bach replaced the oboe by an oboe d'amore in the 1738 oratorio.
 The piece opens with a concertante ritornello; the voice picks up the oboe's theme, while the oboe accompanies.

-In the middle section of the Easter work the woman says that without her beloved, she is "ganz verwaiset und betrübt" (completely orphaned and desolate).
-This passage is, deviating from the secular model, set as Adagio.
-The words and emotions are close to those opening of Part Two of the St Matthew Passion.
+In the middle section of the aria, the woman says that without her beloved, she is "ganz verwaiset und betrübt" (completely orphaned and desolate).
+This passage is, deviating from the secular model, set as an Adagio.
+The words and emotions are close to those of the opening of Part Two of the St Matthew Passion.
 Gardiner, who compares the music to a gavotte, saw the Adagio phrase as "almost a blueprint of a Mozartian tragedienne's grief".